actoron/jadex/docs/tutorials/ac/05 Provided Services.md

 - Add the *message* method from the *IChatService* interface.
 The method will be called to let the chat service know about a new message.
 In the message body this new message should be printed out to the console.
 You can access the receiver's component name using ```agent.getComponentIdentifier().getLocalName()```.
 Concretely the output should look like: ```<receiver component name> received at <time> from: <sender> message: <text>```.

 - Add a public method called *startService* with no parameters and an *IFuture&lt;Void&gt;* return value.
-Place the ```@ServiceStart``` annotation above the method signature (see [service lifecycle](../../services/services.md#service-lifecycle)))
+Place the ```@ServiceStart``` annotation above the method signature (see [service lifecycle](../../services/services.md#service-lifecycle))
 - In this case the method should assign the *format* with ```new SimpleDateFormat("hh:mm:ss")``` and the *clock* by fetching the clock service in the same way as in earlier lectures.
 - Please note that it is important that the method should return a future indicating when the init has been finished.
 As fetching the clock service is done asynchronously init has finished when the clock service has been assigned.
-- To ensure that the caller of the start method is notified also in case an error occurs and the service could not be found an ```ExceptionDelegationResultListener``` can be used (read more about it in the [Futures](../../futures/futures.md#special-result-listeners) chapter)) It will forward exceptions to the future that is passed to it.
+- To ensure that the caller of the start method is notified also in case an error occurs and the service could not be found an ```ExceptionDelegationResultListener``` can be used (read more about it in the [Futures](../../futures/futures.md#special-result-listeners) chapter) It will forward exceptions to the future that is passed to it.

-This init code for the clock should look like this:Â
+This init code for the clock should look like this:

 ```java
 format = new SimpleDateFormat("hh:mm:ss");